Tom Allen (comedian): Career

-Comedian

 In 2005, at the age of 22, Allen won the UK comedy newcomer award, So You Think You're Funny.
 The same year, he won the BBC New Comedy Award.
 In 2016, he supported Sarah Millican on her sold-out tour of Australia, New Zealand and the UK.
 He has also supported Josh Widdicombe, Romesh Ranganathan and Michael McIntyre.

 After a sell-out run of his show Indeed at the Edinburgh Festival in 2016, he returned to The Pleasance in Edinburgh the following year with his show Absolutely.
-Allen subsequently embarked on his first solo tour around the UK in September 2017, and extended the tour into 2018, including two London runs at the Soho Theatre.
+Allen subsequently embarked on his first solo tour around the UK in September 2017; he extended the tour into 2018, including two London runs at the Soho Theatre.

-Film
+Film and television

-Allen's film work includes Colour Me Kubrick with John Malkovich, Starter for Ten with James McAvoy and Mark Gatiss and Tamara Drewe.
+Allen's film work includes Colour Me Kubrick with John Malkovich, Starter for Ten with James McAvoy and Mark Gatiss, and Tamara Drewe.

-Television

 For the BBC, he has appeared in the series Sensitive Skin and The Cut, as well as biopics of Fanny Cradock (Fear of Fanny) and Frankie Howerd (Rather You Than Me).
 In 2008, Allen made his own documentary about identity for E4, titled Who Is Tom Allen?.

 In 2009, Allen appeared on Channel 4's weekly TNT Show, writing and presenting Dictionary Corner.
 He also appeared on Law of the Playground for the same broadcaster.

 In August 2015 and March 2016, Allen appeared on 8 Out of 10 Cats Does Countdown as a Dictionary Corner guest.
 In October 2016, he appeared as a guest on BBC2's The Great British Bake Off: An Extra Slice, and in January 2017, he made his debut on Live at the Apollo in an episode hosted by Sarah Millican.
 The following month, he appeared as a panellist on the CBBC show The Dog Ate My Homework.
 In July 2017, he appeared on a celebrity special version of gameshow The Crystal Maze and – an hour later the same night – on Mock the Week.

 He has also appeared on Big Brother's Big Mouth and Big Brother's Little Brother.

 In 2018, Allen appeared on the BBC One comedy quiz show Ready or Not.
 He hosted Bake Off: The Professionals with former contestant from The Great British Bake Off Liam Charles, but left before season 5 where he was replaced by Stacey Solomon.
 He joined the 2018 series of The Great British Bake Off: An Extra Slice as a regular contributor.

 In 2019, it was announced that he would become the new host from Series 15 of The Apprentice: You're Fired!, taking over from Rhod Gilbert.
 Allen also appeared in an episode of Josh Widdicombe's show Hypothetical.